sillyfellow/__for_fine_programmers/README.md

 2. Write a program to find out the square root of a given number.
 (Without the help of python math library)
    Bonus: Extend this to nth root.

+3. Write a program, without using the int functionality of python, to convert a string (representing an integer) to the integer.
+   Also, do the reverse: Integer to String
+   Bonus: Extend this to floating points